Countries Where Bitcoin Is Banned or Legal In 2023

 The legality of Bitcoin all over the world can be seen in this map:

 Legal map of Bitcoin and other cryptocurrencies.
 Source: Coin.dance

 Although it has had some chance to mature, in the grand scheme of the history of money, Bitcoin is still new.
 It may take a decade, or decades, before Bitcoin can fully replace the world's money supply.
 With its increasing adoption and becoming legal tender, the once far-fetched idea of Bitcoin as the world's currency is closer to becoming a reality.

 This article will cover where Bitcoin and cryptocurrencies are

 - Neither Legal or Illegal

 Disclaimer: Although this list is extensive, crypto regulations are often subject to change.

 Countries where Bitcoin is banned

 Bitcoin and cryptocurrencies are generally welcomed in most parts of the world.
 Nevertheless, some countries have actually banned them or their use.
-Whether bans were imposed due to Bitcoins decentralized nature, the threat to their current fiscal system or simply because proper regulations are yet to be approved, there are at least 9 countries as of March 2019 which decided to do so.
+Whether bans were imposed due to Bitcoins decentralized nature, the threat to their current financial system or just because proper regulations are yet to be approved, there are at least nine countries that decided to do so.
 These are:

 In addition to the countries where BTC is banned, there are also countries where Bitcoin is somewhat restricted and cannot be traded or used for payment.
 In such states, banks and other financial service providers are prohibited from dealing with cryptocurrency exchanges and companies, and in more extreme cases the countries have even banned crypto exchanges (etc China).